Matrix Formulae and Skein Relations for Quasi-Cluster Algebras: Matrix formulae on orientable surfaces with respect to principal laminations

 Meanwhile, the matrix formula yields

 Letting $b_1=b_2=b_3=b_4=1$ and rearranging the terms in our numerator, we conclude

-\begin{remark} [\textbf{Comparision to Example 3.23 in \cite{MW13}}] We chose to revisit Example 3.23 from \cite{MW13} using a different principal lamination to demonstrate the differences in our construction.
-In \cite{MW13}, they use the same triangulation and closed curve with the principal lamination $\mathcal{L}_T$ defined by $b_T(\mathcal{L}_T, \tau_{i})=1$ for each $1\leq i\leq 4$.
-For our example, we consider $\mathcal{L}_T'$ defined by taking $\mathcal{L}_T$ and changing $b_T(\mathcal{L}_T, \tau_2)$ from $1$ to $-1$ and keeping everything else the same.\\
+\begin{Remark}[{comparison to \cite[Example~3.23]{MW13}}] We chose to revisit \cite[Example 3.23]{MW13} using a~different principal lamination to demonstrate the differences in our construction.
+In \cite{MW13}, they use the same triangulation and closed curve with the principal lamination $\mathcal{L}_T$ defined by~$b_T(\mathcal{L}_T, \tau_{i})=1$ for each $1\leq i\leq 4$.
+For our example, we consider $\mathcal{L}_T'$ defined by taking $\mathcal{L}_T$ and changing~$b_T(\mathcal{L}_T, \tau_2)$ from $1$ to $-1$ and keeping everything else the same.

 With these differences, Musiker and Williams obtain

 whereas, we have